 RISE Resilience Innovation Fund

-The criteria below represent a sample of the eligibility criteria.
-In order to be eligible for funding from the RISE Resilience Innovation Fund, you must, at a minimum:
+To be eligible for funding from the RISE Resilience Innovation Fund, you must, at a minimum, meet the following criteria:

-- meet the definition of small business as defined by the U.S. Small Business Administration,
+- If you are a private company, your business must meet the definition of small business as defined by the U.S. Small Business Administration;

-- be a for profit or non-profit business that has a DUNS number, is registered on sam.gov, and is eligible to receive U.S. federal funds
+- Be a for profit small business or a non-profit organization that has a DUNS number, is registered on sam.gov, and is eligible to receive U.S. federal funds

-- demonstrate the solutions in the Hampton Roads region of Southeastern Virginia, U.S., and
+- Demonstrate the solutions in the Hampton Roads region of Southeastern Virginia, U.S.;

-- adhere to applicable administrative requirements, as outlines in 2 CFR 200 (U.S. Code of Federal Regulations).
+- Adhere to applicable administrative requirements, as outlined in 2 CFR 200 (U.S. Code of Federal Regulations);